 So what exactly the difference is between marijuana wax, budder and shatter?
 Read on for a break down of these potent cannabis concentrates.

 We recently published an article explaining how to dab.
-Since then, we’ve been asked what exactly the difference is between marijuana wax, budder and shatter.
-To support the good people of The Stoner’s Cookbook community, we decided to break ’em all down.
+Since then, we’ve been asked what exactly the difference is between marijuana wax, budder, and shatter.
+To support the good people of Herb’s community, we decided to break ’em all down.

 The first thing to remember when dabbing or consuming cannabis concentrates is that they are extremely potent.
 People often state that today’s marijuana THC content is usually between 15 and 20%, but a 2008 study found more diversity than that.
 The study found that the average THC potency in traditional marijuana herb was as low as 8% and as high as 22%.